kuradusengesamuel-create/rwanda-cost-of-living-navigator/README.md

 ### Who It Is Built For

--Households & individuals: A personal inflation calculator based on their own spending -Small business owners: Cost pressure trends to guide budgeting decisions -Government & policy teams: A district-level pressure index to target social protection
+Households & individuals: A personal inflation calculator based on their own spending Small business owners: Cost pressure trends to guide budgeting decisions Government & policy teams: A district-level pressure index to target social protection

 ### Three Tiers, One Platform